jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-37.md

-+++
+---
+title: "How the Institutions of St. Lewis Fell Into Oblivion"
+heading: "Chapter 37"
-title=  "How the Institutions of St. Lewis fell into Oblivion" heading=  "Chapter 37" description=  "The code called St. Lewis’s institutions, was never designed as a law for the whole kingdom, though such a design is mentioned in the preface." date=  2020-03-09 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-36" linkbtext=  "Chapter 36" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-40" linkftext=  "Chapter 40"
+description: "The code called St. Lewis’s institutions, was never designed as a law for the whole kingdom, though such a design is mentioned in the preface"
-+++
+image: "/covers/spirit.jpg"
+weight: 80
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 The origin, progress, and decline of institutions happened within a very short period.